LintaoAmons/easy-commands.nvim/README.md

 ## Commands

-Run `InspectCommand` to check all the commands that provided by easy-commands, and find the path of definition which you can further check
+- Run `InspectCommand` to check all the commands that provided by easy-commands.
+- Run `FindCommands`(Provided by easy-commands) or `Telescope commands` to find the commands you need.

 ## Keybindings